Respiratory Diaphragm and Transverse Abdominus.

 Of course to do this it helps if you have a rough idea of where your kidneys are, particularly the top of the kidneys and the back.

 The best "general" description I can think of for the position of your kidneys is that they are in the area of your lower back, but upwards from there so that they are half in and half out of the bottom of your ribcage.

 If you put your fists into your lower back and then moved them half a fist up, that would be the approximate height of your kidneys, though the right kidney is usually lower than the left (because of the liver.)

 The kidneys are in front of the 12th ribs.
-To activate the fibers of the respiratory diaphragm that attach to this rib focus on expanding the back of your kidneys (so that your bottom ribs feel like they are expanding both backwards and upwards at the same time.... you could also try expanding them out to the side also while inhaling.)
+To activate the fibers of the respiratory diaphragm that attach to these ribs, focus on lifting and/or expanding the back of your kidneys (so that your bottom ribs feel like they are expanding both backwards and upwards at the same time.... you could also try expanding them out to the side also while inhaling.)
 Relax this feeling when you exhale.

 Once you've got this feeling (and it may take some practice) you can then work at pulling up on ribs 11, 10, 9 and 8 while inhaling.
 Relax while exhaling.